magnusfroste/privateai-chatspace/PRD.md

-# Chatspace - Product Requirements Document
+# Autoversio - Product Requirements Document

 ## Executive Summary

-Chatspace is an AI-driven chat application built for teams that need sophisticated document management and intelligent search.
+Autoversio is an AI-driven chat application built for teams that need sophisticated document management and intelligent search.
 The system combines Retrieval-Augmented Generation (RAG), hybrid vector search, and external search agents to provide users with access to both private documents and real-time web information.

 ## Core Features